sudhirrathod03/sudhirrathod03/README.md

 ## 👨‍💻 About Me

-- 🎓 **Computer Science Student** with a focus on full-stack development
+- 🎓 **Computer Engineering Student** with a focus on full-stack development
 - 🌱 Currently mastering **Next.js** and exploring **TypeScript**
 - 💼 Open to **internships** and **collaboration opportunities**
-- 🚀 Built 6+ production-ready projects including trading platforms, rental marketplaces.
 - 🎯 Solved **400+ DSA problems** on LeetCode
 - 📍 Based in **Maharashtra, India**
 - 💡 Love building projects that solve real-world problems